AssemblyScript/website/src/stdlib/globals.md

   Tests if a 32-bit or 64-bit float is finite, that is not `NaN` or +/-`Infinity`.

 * ```ts
-  function parseInt(str: string, radix?: i32): i64
+  function parseInt(str: string, radix?: i32): f64
   ```
-  Parses a string to a 64-bit integer.
-Returns `0` on invalid inputs.
+  Parses a string to a 64-bit integer and cast to f64.
+Returns `NaN` on invalid inputs.

 * ```ts
   function parseFloat(str: string): f64